MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/retail-time-attendance.md

 [!include [banner](includes/banner.md)]

-This topic describes the scenarios that are supported for time and attendance management in Dynamics 365 Retail.
+This topic describes the scenarios that are supported for time and attendance management in Dynamics 365 Commerce.

 ## Manage worker setup and scheduling